MetaCell/HNN-UI/README.md

 ## How to run

-After the installation is complete, run the script:
+After the installation has completed, run the script:
 ```bash
 cd ..
 ./HNN-UI